How the Bible and Evolution Conflict

 - The God of the Bible is more than Creator and Savior.
 He is also Sustainer.
 With evolution, life is a self-sustaining process ruled by fate, and God plays no role in the universe or in the ongoing lives of men.
 This contradicts the biblical doctrine of providence—that all things happen under the authority of God, and that God is still at work sustaining (though not re-creating) His creation.
 (Genesis 45:7-8, Nehemiah 9:6; Esther 4:14; Psalm 104:30, 145:16, 147:9; Proverbs 16:9,33, Isaiah 45:1,7, 46:10; Matthew 6:26, 10:29-31; John 5:17, 14:16-17, 15:26, 16:13-15; Acts 17:26, 18:9-11; Romans 8:9-11; Colossians 1:17, Hebrews 1:3)

 - Still another aspect of the God of the Bible is that He is Judge.
 The Bible makes a major point of an afterlife in heaven or hell.
 Indeed, Jesus discusses this concept more than any other biblical figure.
-As part of the process of ultimate judgment by God, a new type of resurrection body will emerge to another life—to either be glorified in heaven or condemned to hell for eternity.
+As part of the process of ultimate judgment by God, a new type of resurrection body will emerge to another life—to either be glorified in heaven or condemned for eternity.
 Evolution is in great conflict with this view, including the fact that the physical cannot evolve into an afterlife.
 (Matthew 5:22,29,30, 23:33, 24:31; 1 Corinthians 15:42-53; 2 Peter 2:4-10)

 - The Bible says that man was created as a special being—in the image of God, as opposed to the evolutionary view that has man is just another animal in the evolutionary process.
 (Genesis 1:26-27, 2:7)